OpenCity

-OpenCity is a free and open-source software 3D city-building game started in 2003 by France-based Vietnamese programmer Duong-Khang Nguyen.
-The game mechanics are similar to SimCity, although the game developers do not strive to make it a direct SimCity clone.
+OpenCity is a discontinued 3D city-building game started in 2003 by France-based Vietnamese programmer Duong-Khang Nguyen.
+The game mechanics are similar to SimCity, although the game developers do not strive to make it a direct SimCity video game clone.
+It is free and open-source software which is licensed with the GNU General Public License version 2 (GPLv2).

 Gameplay

 In the game, the player builds a city by marking land as commercial, industrial or residential zones.
 Those zones depend on each other to grow.
-The player is also required to supply the city with power and connect the different zones by building roads.
+The player also must supply the city with power and connect the different zones by building roads.